 The Boscastle Flood 2004

-On the 16th August 2004 the picturesque tourist village of Boscastle on the North Cornish coast experienced a devestating flash flood, later described by the Environment Agency as 'among the most extreme ever recorded in Britain.'
+On the 16th August 2004 the picturesque tourist village of Boscastle on the North Cornish coast experienced a devastating flash flood, later described by the Environment Agency as 'among the most extreme ever recorded in Britain.'

 Occurring, bizarrely, fifty-two years to the day after the famous Lynmouth floods, which killed thirty-five people, the Boscastle flood destroyed six buildings, swept fifty cars out to sea, broke up several roads and caused more than sixty people to have to be airlifted to safety by seven hastily-scrambled rescue helicopters.